NickESouter/fMRIPrep-Carbon-Footprint/README.md

 ## JASP_restructure

 This script simply restructures the data generated by the above 'compiling' script, into the structure needed for statistical analysis in the JASP GUI.
-By coming over all available data, this produced one CSV file per depndent variable, with a column corresponding to each pipeline ID.
+By coming over all available data, this produced one CSV file per dependent variable, with a column corresponding to each pipeline ID.
 Each row corresponds to a subject ID.
 For all outlier values categorised in the script above, N/A values are replaced by blank spaces.

 ## FDR_correction

 Using p-values generated by JASP, this provide false discovery rate (FDR) correction using the Benjamini-Hochberg method to all available dependent variables.
-This requires a csv file as input, which includes for each comparsion (a) a label for the comparison, (b) the respective t-value, and (c) the respective uncorrected p-value.
-This file must be generated manually usign results from JASP (a sample input file is provided here) It then produces a new CSV file for each DV, containing the same input information as well as corrected input values.
+This requires a csv file as input, which includes for each comparison, (a) a label for the comparison, (b) the respective t-value, and (c) the respective uncorrected p-value.
+This file must be generated manually using results from JASP (a sample input file is provided here) It then produces a new CSV file for each DV, containing the same input information as well as corrected input values.